Home

 RESTARTING PLAY

-After each stoppage of play, the game is restarted by a player from the team opposing the one that caused the stoppage.
-If Team A last touched the ball before it went out of bounds or if one of its players committed a foul, Team B restarts the game.
-Play is restarted in different ways -- by a throw-in, goal kick, corner kick, drop kick, free kick or penalty kick -- depending on how the stoppage occurred.
-Table 2 illustrates when each type of stoppage is used.
-A diagram showing the path of the ball for some of these restart methods is shown in Figure 7.
-In each case, just as in a kickoff, the ball is not considered to be back in play until it has traveled one full rotation.
+After every stoppage of play, the diversion is restarted by a player from the group restricting the one that caused the stoppage.
+On the off chance that Team A last touched the ball before it left of limits or in the event that one of its players submitted a foul, Team B restarts the amusement.
+The play is restarted on various routes — by a throw-in, objective kick, corner kick, drop kick, free kick or extra shot — contingent upon how the stoppage happened.
+Table 2 represents when each sort of stoppage is utilized.
+An outline demonstrating the way of the ball for some of these restart strategies have appeared in Figure 7.
+For each situation, similarly as in a kickoff, the ball isn’t thought to be back in play until the point when it has voyage one full turn.

 figure 7